sergiovalentini11/testing-go-for-stats/README.md

 ### func roundFloat

 I was surprised to learn that neither the Go or the math library had a function that could round to precise decimal places, only functions that rounded to the nearest integer. roundFloat is a function that I found at https://gosamples.dev/round-float/ that fills this need until Go or math add a similar function.
+It accepts a float64 and a uint as arguments, and rounds the float64 to uint decimal places.

 ### func LinRegCoef